-The field of Regenerative Medicine (Orthobiologics) is one of the most exciting advances in medicine in a very long time.
-Regenerative Medicine includes the use of orthobiologics, products that are naturally occurring in the body, which are used to heal injuries.
-The novel idea behind these treatments is to heal damage, rather than cutting it out or prescribing medication to cover the pain.
-The products that make up this field include platelet-rich plasma (PRP), platelet-rich fibrin (PRF), amniocytes and stem cells.
+The field of Regenerative Medicine is one of the most exciting advances in medicine in a very long time.
+Regenerative Medicine includes the use of products that are naturally occurring in the body, which are used to heal injuries.
+The novel idea behind these treatments is to support the healing of damage, rather than cutting it out or prescribing medication to cover the pain.
+The products that are currently allowed by the FDA that make up this field include platelet-rich plasma (PRP) and platelet-rich fibrin (PRF).
 Dr. Martin has been performing regenerative medicine treatments on patients since 2009 during her fellowship in Chicago.
 She considers it very important to sit with her patients and discuss whether or not they would benefit from one of these treatments, as well as discussing realistic expectations from these procedures.
-Dr. Martin has been a leader in the state of Colorado in the field of Regenerative Medicine and is currently performing extensive research in an effort to further this field of medicine.
+Dr. Martin has been a leader in the state of Colorado in the field of Regenerative Medicine.
 She works very hard to educate patients and other medical providers about these alternative treatment options and has given numerous presentations all over the state.

 There are some specific differences between PRP and PRF.
-PRF is processed in the centrifuge using a lower spin speed so that more stem cells can be maintained in the platelet product.
+PRF is processed in the centrifuge using a lower spin speed so that the platelet product can be kept more pure.
 PRF also has the advantage of using less heparin during the processing so that the final product is essentially more pure.
 The typical PRP product has anywhere from 2-5 times the platelet concentration that we typically have in our body.
 A PRF product has at least 10 times the platelet concentration we have in our body.
 Overall, PRF is the direction that platelet-derived regenerative medicine products will be moving in.
 We are very pleased to offer this product already.

 Another extremely important topic is that of visualization.
 Dr. Martin takes great pride in performing every regenerative medicine procedure under either ultrasound guidance or x-ray guidance.
 All joint and soft tissue injections are visualized where the site of the injection can be evaluated and the needle can be seen entering the region to be treated, which provides reassurance that the medication is going in the correct location.
 For spinal conditions, x-ray guidance is used to appropriately localize either the disc or facet joint to be treated and is also used to make sure the location of the needle is accurate and safe.
 Dr. Martin considers it absolutely essential to perform all procedures under guidance in an effort to provide as excellent of care as possible.

-In addition to the use of platelets, amniocytes, and stem cell therapy, we offer several supportive therapies to enhance your overall recovery and outcome.
+In addition to the use of platelets, we offer several supportive therapies to enhance your overall recovery and outcome.
 The key to optimal success with regenerative medicine therapy is synergy.
 More and more studies are showing that combining cellular therapy with specific types of additional therapies provides superior outcomes than using cellular therapy alone.
 Some of the additional therapies offered at Spine & Joint Solutions include peptide therapy, shock wave therapy, and LED light therapy.